secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 It is also tedious to search for different specifications in different registries.
 Therefore, it could be advantageous to create a IANA registry explicitly for the creation of SCC.

+- [ ] TODO should the IANA registry look like this?
+- [ ] TODO Naming convention: AlgorithmName_KeyLength_AuxiliaryAlgorithms OR Mode_TagLength?
+Or for every use case different?

+An own possible IANA registry must contain a specified **name** of the algorithm to use.
+This name should be specified with *AlgorithmName_KeyLength_AuxiliaryAlgorithms OR Mode_TagLength* (?).
+Whereby the values for mode, auxiliary algorithms and tag length are optional as not all values are needed for each cryptographic use case.
+E.g. AES_256_GCM_128, RSA_2048_SHA2
+For every named algorithm we need a unique **numeric ID** for referencing.
+This is a positive integer beginning with 1 for the first algorithm and gets assigned incrementally for further inserted algorithms.
+There is also a corresponding RFC as **reference** to look up the specific cryptographic details.
+At least a **status** must be given to be able to show if a specified algorithm is obsolete or up to the current security standards.

 ## Versioning {#version}

 The Secure Crypto Config Format is regularly published in a specific year.